Как вы считаете, нужно ли развивать альтернативную генерацию (прерывистые ВИЭ) в России?

 Тема Заседание ФРС США

 Consistent with its statutory mandate, the Committee seeks to foster maximum employment and price stability.
-The Committee expects that, with appropriate policy accommodation, economic activity will expand at a moderate pace, with labor market indicators continuing to move toward levels the Committee judges consistent with its dual mandate.
-The Committee continues to see the risks to the outlook for economic activity and the labor market as nearly balanced.
-Inflation is anticipated to remain near its recent low level in the near term, but the Committee expects inflation to rise gradually toward 2 percent over the medium term as the labor market improves further and the transitory effects of energy price declines and other factors dissipate.
-The Committee continues to monitor inflation developments closely.
+The Committee expects that, with appropriate policy accommodation, economic activity will expand at a moderate pace and labor market conditions will continue to improve gradually, moving toward those the Committee judges consistent with its dual mandate.
+The Committee sees the risks to the outlook for the economy and the labor market as nearly balanced.
+The Committee recognizes that inflation persistently below its 2 percent objective could pose risks to economic performance, and it is monitoring inflation developments carefully for evidence that inflation will move back toward its objective over the medium term.

 When the Committee decides to begin to remove policy accommodation, it will take a balanced approach consistent with its longer-run goals of maximum employment and inflation of 2 percent.
 The Committee currently anticipates that, even after employment and inflation are near mandate-consistent levels, economic conditions may, for some time, warrant keeping the target federal funds rate below levels the Committee views as normal in the longer run.